Attempting to Serve Spouse Divorce Papers

 Take note that the Rules of Court also recognizes voluntary appearance of a defendant before the court making the latter acquire jurisdiction over the former.
 This is usually done upon the filing of a responsive pleading or motion by the adverse party despite the fact that no summons has been served yet.

 If you are the party filing the complaint for absolute divorce or divorce by bed and board, it is important that you check with the court whether or not the service of summons has been made to the other party.
-The best way to do this is to engage the services of good divorce attorneys in Milwaukee who will take care of all the legal matters concerning your case.
+The best way to do this is to engage the services of good divorce attorneys who will take care of all the legal matters concerning your case.
 Pending the service of summons to your soon to be ex-husband or ex-wife, you can now start preparing the necessary evidence that you may present in court to prove your claims.
 You must also have a sufficient set of proofs to rebut any claim that the other party may include in his answer.
 All these can be made easy and convenient on your part as long as you know how to choose the right lawyer to handle your case.